McConnell not ruling out witnesses in impeachment trial

 “We haven’t ruled out witnesses,” McConnell said Monday in an interview with “Fox and Friends.”
 “We’ve said let’s handle this case just like we did with President Clinton.
 Fair is fair.”

-That trial featured a 100-0 vote on arrangements that established two weeks of presentations and argument before a partisan tally in which then-minority Republicans called a limited number of witnesses.
+That trial featured a 100-0 vote on arrangements that established two weeks of presentations and argument before a partisan tally in which Republicans, who held the majority, called a limited number of witnesses.
 But Democrats now would need Republican votes to secure witness testimony — and Republicans believe they have the votes to eventually block those requests.

 In a letter Monday to all Senators, Schumer argued that the circumstances in the Trump trial are different from that of Clinton, who was impeached after a lengthy independent counsel investigation in which witnesses had already testified numerous times under oath.
 Schumer rejected the Clinton model, saying waiting until after the presentations to decide on witnesses would “foreclose the possibility of obtaining such evidence because it will be too late.”